fu3fi/sandbox/README.md

 ## Backend

 The backend lives in the `backend` directory.
-It uses FastAPI with SQLAlchemy and SQLite.
-Install dependencies with `pip install -r requirements.txt` and start the server with `uvicorn app.main:app --reload`.
+It uses Express with TypeScript and an in-memory user store.
+Install dependencies with `npm install` and start the server using `npm run dev`.

 The project is organized following Clean Architecture:

 ```
-backend/app/
+backend/src/
   domain/         # Entities and domain models
   usecases/       # Application logic
-  infrastructure/ # Database and repositories
+  infrastructure/ # Data repositories
-  presentation/   # API routers
+  presentation/   # API routes
 ```